dannywillems/ocaml-cordova-plugin-device-example/README.md

 This application shows the device informations in a simple alert generated with js_of_ocaml.

-**The application isn't working because the deviceready isn't caught.
-I have no idea why for now**

 ## How to compile ?

 Read the section 'Using js_of_ocaml to develop in OCaml on mobile' first.